I WRITE ABOUT business and politics and sometimes the places where those two intersect.

-For instance, these stories:
+For instance, these stories and podcasts:

 If you ask me, Tomi Lahren should have bought a black Cadillac and not a white one.
 But, hey, what do I know about being a conservative commentator with a massive online following?
-For Politico Magazine I profiled the right’s rising star.
+For POLITICO Magazine I profiled the right’s rising star.